lotharen17/Logs-API-to-ClickHouse-connector/README.md

 ---

-## Modules description
+## :notebook: Modules description

   For more details about classes relations see UML diagram.

   ### 1. `main.py`
   Located in the root directory of the project.
 Import all the necessary modules and executes the script: reads inputs, performs queries, logs the steps, uploads data to `ClickHouse` and makes all the necessary steps.

   ### 2. `routines_utils.py`
   Located in `utils/` subfolder of the project.
 Defines 2 custom exceptions: DatabaseException and FlowException and a class UtilSet with set of methods that allow to speed up routine operations like read of files of different formats, writings to files and rewritings of files.

   ### 3. `logger.py`
   Located in `utils/` subfolder of the project.
 Defines `Logger` class that logs data and then writes it both locally and/or to the `ClickHouse` table.

   ### 4. `database_utils.py`
   Located in `utils/` subfolder of the project.
 Defines `ClickHouseConnector` class to easily manage connection to the database, SSH tunneling with methods to perform queriing operations, inserts. close connections and so on.

   ### 5. `api_methods.py`
   Located in `utils/` subfolder of the project.
 Defines set of classes-singletones inherited from `AbstractRequest` each of them performs one [LogsAPI request](https://yandex.com/dev/metrika/en/logs/openapi/getLogRequests).

   ### 6. `wrappers.py`
   Located in `utils/` subfolder of the project.
 Defines `MainFlowWrapper` class, that controls execution flow of the script.
 Honestly speaking, not necessary class :new_moon_with_face: that indicates extreme patternalism of the author :new_moon_with_face: :new_moon_with_face: :new_moon_with_face:.
 Still, it wraps methods and operations in safe try-except/finally blocks to perform logging and to trow proper exceptions.

 ---

-## Possible nonsense configs combinations :new_moon_with_face:.
+## :rage2: Possible nonsense configs combinations :new_moon_with_face:.

-TBD
+  1. Definitely,  that's worthless to have custom names of the columns of `ClickHouse` with `global_config.json` parameter `"api_strict_db_table_cols_names"`: `true` as it will cause situation, when data won't be written to databse.

+  2. Also, if you have custom columns names and amount of columns doesn't match with amount of requested fields of Logs API,  with `global_config.json` parameters `"api_strict_db_table_cols_names"`: `false` but with `"run_db_table_test"`: `false` - it will cause db shallow test will be skipped, data will be downloaded, but not written.

+  3. Similar to previous one, but with `global_config.json` parameters `"run_db_table_test"`: `true` and  `"continue_on_columns_test_fail"`: `true`, as it will, again, cause data to be downloaded, but not written to database.

+  List to be continued.